-THEA 4991-4 Individual Study in Theatre (Subject named in title listing)
+THEA 4991-4 Individual Study in Theatre

 1 to 4 hours--Prereq.: Departmental approval.
 Directed individual study on special subject or problem.
 Open only to selected undergraduates.

 THEA 3433 Stagecraft and Scene Design

 3 hours--Prereq.: Departmental approval.
 Classroom discussion of basic scene design conventions and strategies.
 Application of design and construction tools, materials and techniques in relation to ECU Theatre and other projects.